klaftech/new-repo/README.md

-Silence is golden
+Silence is golden.
-Gold is golden
+Gold is golden.
-test adding